 - 12. The Assessor submitted an appraisal prepared by Mark Ratterman, MAI, SRA.
 Ratterman has been an appraiser for 42 years.
 He has written 12 books and many seminars on appraising.
 He holds a position on Indiana's licensing board for appraisers, and he also volunteers as a Hendricks County PTABOA member.
 Ratterman certified that his appraisal conforms to the Uniform Standards of Professional Appraisal Practice ("USPAP").
 Ratterman testimony; Resp't Exs.
 2-3. - 13.
 He performed a market analysis and determined that the property's market was within the 46176 ZIP Code, which contains the older sections of Shelbyville.
 He found that the neighborhood was stable and that property values had increased by 133.33% between 2011 and 2020, which equals a 9.87% compound rate of appreciation.
 Resp't Ex.
 2. - 14.
 Ratterman did not inspect the home's interior, but he explained that through his extensive experience with repossessed and foreclosed homes, he has a good idea of what rentals look like.
 Based on his exterior visual inspection and information listed on the property record card, Ratterman assumed that the home was a standard rental for its age.
 He did not assume remodeling or an extraordinary number of defects.
 Instead, he rated the home as being in "average" condition, which he expressed as "2.5" on a 1-5 rating scale, with 1 being "new" and 5 being "poor."
-After seeing photographs of the home offered by the Shueys, Ratterman continued to believe that his assumptions were fair.
-Ratterman, however, valued the home as if it had a basement.
+Ratterman, however, had incorrectly assumed that the porch roof had been replaced before the valuation date rather than in 2021.
 Ratterman testimony; Resp't Ex.
 2.